Velvet (film)

-Velvet is a 1984 American action/drama TV film for the ABC Network directed by Richard Lang, starring Leah Ayres, Shari Belafonte, Mary-Margaret Humes and Sheree J. Wilson.
-The film was inspired by the American TV series Charlie’s Angels.
+Velvet is a 1984 American action/drama TV film for the ABC Network directed by Richard Lang and starring Leah Ayres, Shari Belafonte, Mary-Margaret Humes, and Sheree J. Wilson.
+The film was inspired by the American TV series Charlie's Angels.
 The screenplay was written by Ned Wynn.
 The film portrays a team of unlikely female secret agents as they disguise themselves as aerobics instructors to close in on a group of criminals.